Are curtain rods the same thing as curtain poles?

 The rod is designed to fit under tension inside a window recess without the need for screw fixings or brackets and the tension is achieved by springs which are loaded into the capped ends of the rods.
 Tension rods are extremely easy to fit and very effective for their intended purpose if they are not overloaded or abused and are designed to carry voile panels or sheer fabrics that have a slot-top or rod-pocket heading.

 This is basically a simple hem turned at the top of the sheer curtain panel and stitched to create a channel that the rod can be threaded through.
 The curtain treatment is added to the rod first before it is fitted into place and is designed to stay in a constant closed position to provide privacy and light diffusion, rather than being opened and closed.
 Tension rods a very easy to remove and re-install for cleaning and maintenance purposes.
-Tension rods are available in a white or brass finish.
+Tension rods are available in a white or in the same finish as brass curtain poles.

 A net rod is a very thin hollow rod which is again adjustable in length with two slightly different thicknesses of rods that slide together.
 Net rods are cylindrical, oval or almost flat and are again designed to take lightweight voile panels, sheer curtains or decorative nets which stay still rather than being opened or closed frequently.